Heard’s lawyer focuses on Depp’s texts: ‘Let’s burn Amber’

-Heard’s attorneys are trying to derail Depp’s libel lawsuit against her after she wrote a 2018 Washington Post opinion piece that Depp says indirectly defamed him and ruined his lucrative acting career.
-In the article, Heard referred to herself as a “public figure representing domestic abuse.”
+“I, of course, pounded and displayed ugly colors to Amber on a recent journey,” Depp said in a text message to a friend, the actor Paul Bettany, in July 2013, which was shown to jurors.

-Depp has testified that Heard was the aggressor in the relationship and that he never physically or sexually assaulted her, despite her claims.
-Heard’s lawyers argue that Depp can’t deny what happened because he was often drunk and high on drugs to the point of blacking out.
+“I am an insane person and not so fair headed after too much of the drink,” Depp continued.
+“Weed, pills … Fine!!!
+Booze???
+My capacity is too large and I won’t stop … Ugly and sad … Oh, how I love it.”

-Heard lawyer J. Benjamin Rottenborn focused on a 2013 text exchange between Depp and the actor Paul Bettany in which Depp said: “Let’s burn Amber!!!”
+Heard lawyer J. Benjamin Rottenborn also focused on another exchange that year between Depp and Bettany in which Depp wrote: “Let’s burn Amber!!!”

 Depp texted: “Let’s drown her before we burn her!!!
 I will (expletive) her burnt corpse afterwards to make sure she’s dead.”